3 Questions to Consider for Your Situation for Trademark Registration

 Question #3 – Do I Plan on Using This Trademark for More Than a Year?

 Many ventures are brief in nature, and as such may not require a trademark to be registered.
 Something like a one time summer camp, or an educational seminar that won’t be annual, or a pop up shop.
-I pose this question in the time of one year because typically to receive a trademark registration you’ll be waiting a minimum of 6 months and it could last many months past a year.
-So to go through this process when you’re only going to be having a short term business doesn’t make a whole lot of sense.
+The typical turnaround to receive a trademark registration is a minimum of 6 months to over one year.
+To go through this process for a short term business doesn’t make a whole lot of sense.

-This one year time frame is usually a good place to start when considering trademark registration, but a longer term view is often the most prudent and wise.
+This one year time frame is usually a good place to start when considering trademark registration.
+A longer term view is often the most prudent, wise and recommended.
 Even if you plan to quickly assemble a business or product so it can be acquired by a larger company, having the intellectual property in place will be a key factor in negotiations.

-As you can see, there are indeed instances where going through the process of registering your trademark may not be necessary or even worth your time.
-Here at MZJ, we offer free consultations to discuss every part of the trademark process with you.
+There are indeed instances where going through the process of registering your trademark may not be necessary.
+Our Idaho Falls attorneys offer free consultations to discuss every part of the trademark process with you.
 From deciding on a name, to licensing your name out to other companies, and more.
 We assure you we will give the advice that best fits your situation, regardless of what it means to our bottom line.